Chordian/sidfactory2/README.md

 ### Upcoming build

 - Added: [#37](https://github.com/Chordian/sidfactory2/issues/37) Multi song
-  support!
-Allows you to edit multiple order lists that share the same sequences
+  support.
+Allows you to edit multiple order lists that share the same sequences and sounds.
+Press `F7` to check it out.
 - Added: Marking and copy/paste functionality in the song list
-- Added: Marking and copy/paste inside sequences (even across boundaries) and sounds.
-Press `F7` to check it out.
+- Added: Marking and copy/paste inside sequences (even across boundaries)
 - Added: [#74](https://github.com/Chordian/sidfactory2/issues/74) Configurable
   virtual piano keyboard layout.
 (Thanks to Wolfgang Kreutz for requesting)
 - Added: An option to set the emulation sample rate to a user defined value